astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 tags: ["Database", "SQL", "DAGs", "Data Quality"]
 ---

-> Note: All code in this guide can be found in [this Github repo](https://github.com/astronomer/airflow-data-quality-demo/).
+> Note: More example code for data quality checks can be found in [this Github repo](https://github.com/astronomer/airflow-data-quality-demo/).

 ## Overview